ArentasMeinorius/FoodWaste/4aprasas.md

 The whole system:
 Because our database is accessed remotely, the latency can be slightly higher than normal.
 Knowing that the same record from it won’t be accessible to multiple users combined with the latency can result in long query times.
 Therefore, the system should be able to determine on its own how many products it can sell to the user before noting the change in stock in the database when the needed record is not occupied.
 This means that the system should always have a limit on the quantity of a single product that the user can purchase at a given timeframe.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ### On Deployment view
 The whole system:
 Because the only separate part of our system is the database, the disparity is not a big issue.
 We should take into consideration to have our queries and their results as short as possible, as the database is going to be used constantly.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ### On Context view
 The whole system:
 The database storage providers should be based in Europe, as it would ensure we have minimal latency and reliable availability

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ### On Information view
 The whole system:
 The main database should be used to update the backup database.
 The update would take place every night when the system experiences minimal user activity.
 If a provider were to go offline the system should be able to swiftly diagnose the disconnect and start using the backup database.
 Of course, if the disconnect takes places in the evening, the data will be inaccurate.
 The system should have access to some statistical measurements of how fast certain food products are bought on what times of day and roughly assess how much food products should be left in stock and could be sold while keeping tabs of current transactions to update the main database when it comes back online.
 It is certain that separate providers will be able to synchronize the database information on their own, so during the night the system should compare the stock of main database to the stock of the backup one and issue update commands on its own.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ### On Operational view
 The whole system:
 Because we are using a provider that specializes in database hosting, we believe that they can be trusted to deliver their best efforts to keep their services running.
 If any unforeseen event occurs, we trust that they will recover within a couple of hours.

-The system update:
-Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ## Performance and Scalability perspective